cmayron/Legal-Calculus/README.md

 **“Whether ______ given ______”**

 Example:
-*Whether the termination violated AEPA given the timing of protected disclosures*
+*Whether the termination violated law  given the timing of protected disclosures*

 ---